Know How To Prevent Nipple Confusion

-Most, if not all, mums would want to exclusively breastfeed their babies.
-But how can someone understand a mum's frustration of not being able to breastfeed not by choice but because of circumstances?
+Most mums may wish to exclusively breastfeed their babies, but this does not always happen.
+How can someone understand a mum's frustration of not being able to breastfeed not by choice but because of circumstances?
 The challenges of a new parent are best understood when one has actually experienced it.
-If you have not been in the same situation, you wouldn't imagine how cumbersome it is to bottlefeed a baby who refuses to take a bottle or to breastfeed a baby who refuses the breast.
+If you have not been in the same situation it is not easy to understand how difficult it is to bottlefeed a baby who refuses to take a bottle or to breastfeed a baby who refuses the breast.
 Many mums feel helpless when it comes to supplementing particularly when they do so because that's the only option they have.

 “I had a bit of an experience with bottle feeding when I was in the hospital; when I had my little girl.
 I had to do some express breastfeeding cause my milk hadn’t fully come through and she was losing too much weight.”